 Conclusion: Your Path to Tax-Free Retirement

-The Roth Conversion Ladder, teamed up with a Roth IRA, is your golden ticket to a tax-free early retirement.
+The Roth Conversion Ladder, teamed up with a Roth account, is your golden ticket to a tax-free early retirement.
 Nail the 5-year rule and plan your conversions smartly to sail past penalties until you hit 59½.
 Don’t let taxes scare you off.
 With this guide and my free Roth Conversion Ladder Spreadsheet, you’re all set to carve out your financial freedom.
 For more ways to boost your savings, explore our 2025 guide to living frugally.